Key Info

 Frequently Asked Questions

-You need to have experience in performing before embarking on this course.
+You need to have some vocal performance experience before embarking on this course.

 No. In the case of Irish Music, Irish Dance, Contemporary Dance and Voice, you need to show proficiency in one area.
 In the case of World Music, you will be required to show proficiency in any genre of music.
 An open mind and a willingness to engage with other genres and disciplines is also a requirement.